pulumi/foundational-training/module-16-advance-cicd/exercises/README.md

 1. Clone the Module 08 solution to your machine.
 2. Add a GitHub Action secret to store your Pulumi access token as `PULUMI_ACCESS_TOKEN`
-3. Use a Pulumi ESC Environment to configure AWS Dynamic Credentials.
+3. Use [this Pulumi template](https://github.com/desteves/aws-oidc-typescript) to create your AWS Resources for Pulumi OIDC.
-4. Commit the changes by creating a feature branch and PR.
+4. Use a Pulumi ESC Environment to [configure AWS Dynamic Credentials](https://www.pulumi.com/docs/esc/providers/aws-login/#example).

 ---